 Between 2008 and 2011 he went on three study trips to Zhejiang Hospital of Chinese Medicine in Hangzhou, China.
 There he trained with local hospital doctors specialising in the treatment of spinal conditions, practising further Tui Na techniques and applications.

 Between 2012-2015, he completed all of the London training programmes with Andrew Nugent-Head from the Association of Traditional Studies and has been on 3 internships at their teaching clinic in Asheville, USA.
 There he focused on developing practical skill with acupuncture and herbal medicine to treat serious physical injury and internal illness.

 Conny and Zarig both joined Andrew Nugent-Head’s teaching team in 2018, assisting at his seminar programme in Zurich.
-They are planning to run a CPD course on Ah Shi treatment in London in 2019.
+They are running a CPD course on Ah Shi treatment in London in early 2019.

 Between 2011 and 2013, Zarig completed training in Functional Body Movement in the USA and now works with athletes who wish to improve their physical movement or recover from injury.

 Zarig is active in the promotion of authentic Tui Na in the UK and has run CPD events as well as short Tui Na courses to encourage the spread of this effective treatment modality.
 His article “Tuina – East and West” calling for higher standards of education and practice was published internationally in the Journal of Chinese Medicine and received supportive feedback from the worldwide Tui Na community.